ChinmayPimpalkhare/CS224W_GraphML_Project_ARC/docs/GRAPHFLIX_HGT_SCORING.md

 ---

-## 3. Step 2 – Train & evaluate GraphFlixHGT
+## 3. Step 2 – Train and evaluate GraphFlixHGT

 Once profiles are precomputed, you can train the HGT scoring model.